 After overscan correction, we must flag pixels that are deemed to be "saturated" to ensure that these are handled correctly in the following ISR steps.
 We have yet to determine which definition of saturation/full-well is appropriate.
-Possible definitions include (a) the PTC turnoff (where the variance of pixel estimates deviates significantly from Poisson); (b) the level at which the charge-transfer-inefficiency (see Sec 3.7) cannot be corrected; (c) the maximum possible observed value in a pixel; (d) the level above which the E2V sensors exhibit persistence effects.
+Possible definitions include (a) the photon transfer curve (PTC) turnoff (where the variance of pixel estimates deviates significantly from Poisson); (b) the level at which the charge-transfer-inefficiency (see Sec 3.7) cannot be corrected; (c) the maximum possible observed value in a pixel; (d) the level above which the E2V sensors exhibit persistence effects.
+Most likely we will need multiple definitions of "saturation", with pixels treated and flagged separately.
+For example, the different saturation definitions above have the following effects: (a) the error estimate may be biased; (b) PSF fluxes will be biased but aperture fluxes will be fine; (c) there will be charge bleeds that need to be interpolated; (d) we need to correct subsequent images based on the pixels that are above this threshold.